Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic

 Active Living With a Partial Foot Prosthesis

-With proper care and design, many people return to work, exercise and daily routines with minimal limitations.
+With proper care and design, many people return to work, exercise and daily routines with minimal limitations while using a partial foot prosthesis.
 Walking efficiency improves.
 Balance feels more secure.
 Pain caused by compensatory movement often decreases.

 Patients who use their devices consistently and attend regular follow-ups tend to experience better long-term outcomes.
 Education around skin inspection, sock use and footwear selection also plays a major role in preventing complications.